arbor-sim/arbor/doc/install/python.rst

 .. note::

    There are more, advanced flags that can be set.
-We are using ``scikit-build`` and ``CMake`` under the hood, so all flags and options valid in ``CMake`` can be used in this fashion.
+We are using ``scikit-build-cire`` and ``CMake`` under the hood, so all flags and options valid in ``CMake`` can be used in this fashion.